Survey: Trump's Favorability Rating Remained Steady Over Past Year

 Trump is facing criminal charges in two cases, and potentially a third, if Atlanta's top prosecutor charges the former president with racketeering for his efforts to overturn the 2020 election results in Georgia.

-The potential indictment comes as special counsel Jack Smith is reportedly weighing another federal indictment against Trump for his efforts to overturn the election results in connection with the Jan.
-6, 2021, U.S. Capitol riot.
+The potential indictment comes as special counsel Jack Smith is weighing another federal indictment of Trump in the hunt for crimes related to Jan.
+6.

 Smith in June charged Trump with 37 counts for allegedly withholding classified documents from federal authorities.
 In April, Manhattan District Attorney Alvin Bragg indicted Trump on 34 counts of business fraud for reportedly concealing "hush money" payments to adult film star Stormy Daniels before the 2016 presidential election.